guesswho1234/Rex/README.md

 Before creating an exam, make sure that exercises in the exercise tab are marked as examinable.

 When clicking the "Create exam" button, the exam will be created.
-Once this process is finished, a popup will appear, offering you the option to save the exam.
+Once this process is finished, a popup will appear, offering you to save the exam.
 When saving the exam, a ZIP archive will be downloaded.
 This archive will include the following files:
 - All the exam scramblings as PDF files
 - All the exam scramblings as HTML files, including solutions and solution notes
 - An RDS file to evaluate the exam
 - All of the exercises used in the exam
 - A TXT file "input.txt" containing all the input values used for creating the exam
+- A TXT file "code.txt" containing R code, which can be used to replicate the output without Rex

 #### Evaluate Exams